 Dues are as follows:

-- C) Guest dues are $25.00 per tournament.
-A guest is a friend or past member who wishes to fish but not join the club.
+- D) Guest fee is $25.00 per tournament.
+A guest is a friend of a member or a past member who wishes to fish and is not on the active roster.

 Removal of Membership